Table of Contents

 $18 hour x 20 hours x 51 weeks = $18,360

 If you take two weeks off without getting paid, you can expect your yearly base salary to be $18,000 per year:

 $18 hour x 20 hours x 50 weeks = $18,000

 For every day of sick leave, you can expect your gross earnings to reduce by $144 a day:

 $18 x 8 hours per day = $144

 Taking time off from work to spend time with family and get refreshed is important.
 Just make sure your annual expenses can be covered by any reduction in income.

-So far, all calculations for $18 an hour have been before tax is taken out.
+So far, all calculations for an $18 hourly salary have been before tax is taken out.
 That’s because taxes can vary widely, depending on your circumstances.